Compiler#

 We need to prefix our program with ./, because your current directory (.) is not part of your path by design.

-You should see as output:
+You should see the output Hello!👋.

 1. Try to build your project using CtrlShiftb.
 You should see No build task ro run found.
 Configure Build Task....